Full Formatting Service

 A fully formatted, university-compliant thesis document – structured, styled and stable

-• I deliver to you a robustly structured, submission-ready document which meets your university’s requirements for structure and layout, and which follows standard academic publishing practice.
+- I deliver to you a robustly structured, submission-ready document which meets your university’s requirements for structure and layout, and which follows standard academic publishing practices.

-• If requested, I ensure compliance with APA formatting guidelines, insofar as they can be applied to a thesis.
-Specifically this covers: heading styles/indentation; optional running head (on a chapter-by-chapter basis); body text, quotation and list styles/indentation; caption, footnote and table note styles/spacing; data table styling.
+- If you require it, I ensure the thesis complies with APA formatting guidelines – insofar as they can be applied to a thesis.
+Specifically this covers: heading styles/indentation; running heads (on a chapter-by-chapter basis); body text, quotation and list styles/indentation; caption, footnote and table note styles/spacing; data table styling.

 Note: This does not include checking or ensuring compliance with APA referencing or writing standards.
-These are editorial matters, and need to have been attended to before you send your thesis to me.
+I classify these as editorial matters, and they need to have been attended to before you send your thesis to me.
 (See Other Terms and Conditions below.)

 Flexibility in how you deliver your source files to me